 Broker-Dealer & Investment Adviser

 Ulmer & Berne’s Broker-Dealer & Investment Adviser Industry group mirrors the law firm itself.
 That is, while we are national in scope, representing many of the nation’s largest brokerages and financial service firms, such as JPMorgan Chase & Co., Morgan Stanley Smith Barney, Raymond James Financial, and Wells-Fargo Advisors, we remain proud of our strong regional roots, serving as counsel to many small and mid-sized firms, as well, not to mention individuals associated with those firms.
-We are adept in defending broker-dealers and investment advisors against any charges in any setting, whether in court, in administrative proceedings, or in arbitrations.
+We are adept in defending broker-dealers and investment advisers against any charges in any setting, whether in court, in administrative proceedings, or in arbitrations.
 It doesn’t matter if it’s the SEC, FINRA, a state securities commissioner, the CFTC, or the NFA, we are routinely in front of these entities, defending complaints, appearing at interviews both formal and informal, drafting responses to investigatory inquiries, and negotiating resolutions.
 We handle dozens and dozens of customer arbitrations each year, answering allegations of securities fraud and violations of SEC and FINRA rules.

 In addition to our extensive work on securities disputes with regulators and customers, Ulmer frequently litigates employment matters, such as cases involving trade secrets and alleged violations of non-solicitation agreements.
 Several of our lawyers have direct experience working at broker-dealer entities.
 When that experience combines with our legal knowledge and litigation skills, we see results like: